Voices of Service: Interview with Development VISTA Charlotte Fajardo

 I feel like I improved their capacity in a long-term sense.
 My work will carry on for a little while.

-If I wasn’t in this role, I wouldn’t have been given the opportunity to make such a large change in an organization
+If I wasn’t in this role, I wouldn’t have been given the opportunity to make such a large change in an organization.

 What advice would you have for someone considering a year of service?

-Something that was important when I interviewed at AmeriCorps site was determining how collaborative the environment would be.
+Something that was important when I interviewed at AmeriCorps sites was determining how collaborative the environment would be.
 I wanted to come into an environment that was collaborative and organized.
 I think you can tell in an interview whether the supervisor will help you accomplish your goals.

 If you see an area of opportunity that isn’t on your VISTA assignment description but is a long-term project itself, consider it as a chance to develop and grow skills that you want.
 Your year isn’t just about networking or people.
 Try new things!